mmazo/mealplanner/README.md

 ## How it works

 - Recipes are stored in the H2 database.
-- SimpleVectorStore is used to store the recipe embeddings and perform search for relevant recipes.
+- SimpleVectorStore (Open AI Vector Store) is used to store the recipe embeddings and perform search for relevant recipes.
 - OpenAI Chat Client is used to generate weekly meals plan and shopping list based on relevant recipes.